nirajmaharz/nirajmaharz.github.io/_posts/2025-07-01-Hack-The-Box-Authority.md

 * Requires Management Approval: False
 * Authorized Signatures Required: 0

-This conditions matches the output that comes out of authority but will only one difference.
+This conditions matches the output that comes out of authority but with only one difference.
 In this, case `Domain Computers` can enroll with this templates, not `Domain Users`.

 ### Creating Computer Account
-The settings that allows a user to add a computer to domain is the ms-ds-machineaccountquota.
+The settings that allows a user to add a computer to domain is the `ms-ds-machineaccountquota`.
 We can use `netexec` to view the machinequota.

 ```bash